rkdarst/modular-code-development/talk.md

 ---

-layout: false

-## Questions
+## Modularity...

-- What best practices can you recommend to arrive at well structured, modular code in your favourite programming language?
-- What would you recommend your colleague who starts in the same programming language?
-- How do you deal with code complexity in your projects?

-### First some food for thought ...
+Do you want to use your stuff twice or more?

+Or does reinventing the wheel every time sound fun?

+Modularity is a primary concept for reusable -and understandable- code.

 ---

-class: center, middle, inverse

-## Who is the audience that will read your code?

-## - Machines
-## - People

----
+Modularity is not automatic.
+There is a cost, and a payoff:

 <img src="img/development-speed.svg" style="width: 80%;"/>

-Discuss whether you agree or not and what "properly" means.
+**Discuss:** do you agree or not, and what "properly" means.

 .cite[Adapted from ["Simple Made Easy" by Rich Hickey](https://www.infoq.com/presentations/Simple-Made-Easy)]